dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 title: Moving to a new computer
 ---

 Moving to a new computer can have both its pros and cons.
-From one side, its a new computer! but it also means you have to move all of you existing data across, that's if you don't want to start afresh.
+From one side, its (hopefully) a cool new computer but it also means you have to move all of you existing data across, that's if you don't want to start afresh.
 With the advert of the cloud, things have become a lot simpler.
 Developer's lives also have become simpler when moving code / workspaces if Git is used.
 Here's a list of notes that I created when moving to a new laptop recently.

 Firefox
 -------
 After installing Firefox on your new computer, just copy the following directory from your old comptuer to your new and open Firefox.
-Ensure if close the browser first!
+Ensure to close the browser on both computers first!

 Windows XP:
 		C:\Documents and Settings\<WINDOWS_USERNAME>\Application Data\Mozilla\